mtorials/dial-phone/README.md

 *Work in progress*

-A simple to use [Matrix](https://matrix.org/) client-server API (CS-API) SDK written in Kotlin for JVM using coroutines.
+A simple to use [Matrix](https://matrix.org/) client-server API (CS-API) SDK written in Kotlin for JVM.
+The library uses Jackson and Kotlin coroutines.

 ## Getting Started

 Currently, you have to include the SDK as jar file.
-Download it under releases.
+Download it under releases (if available).

 To use the SDK first create the DialPhone object.
 ```kotlin